samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You alter time around up to six creatures of your choice in a 40-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) within range.
 Each target must succeed on a Wisdom saving throw or be affected by this spell for the duration.

-An affected target’s Speed is halved, it takes a −2 penalty to AC and Dexterity saving throws, and it can’t take Reactions.
+An affected target's Speed is halved, it takes a −2 penalty to AC and Dexterity saving throws, and it can't take Reactions.
 On its turns, it can take either an action or a Bonus Action, not both, and it can make only one attack if it takes the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action.
-If it casts a spell with a Somatic component, there is a 25 percent chance the spell fails as a result of the target making the spell’s gestures too slowly.
+If it casts a spell with a Somatic component, there is a 25 percent chance the spell fails as a result of the target making the spell's gestures too slowly.

 An affected target repeats the save at the end of each of its turns, ending the spell on itself on a success.